 Cadmus' freeridership analysis first asked participants if they had considered discarding the participating appliance prior to learning of the program.
-If participants did not previously consider appliance disposal, Cadmus categorized them as non-freeriders and excluded them from subsequent freeridership analysis.
+If the participant did not previously consider appliance disposal, Cadmus categorized respondents as a non-freerider and excluded them from subsequent freeridership analysis.